MariusSchiffer/esp32-keyble/README.md

 ESP32 port of the keyble library working, with some additions!

-Thanks go to Rop09, tc-maxx, henfri, MariusSchiffer and of course oyooyo for their brillant work!
+Thanks go to <a href="https://www.mikrocontroller.net/topic/458856#6650683">Rop09</a>, <a href="https://github.com/tc-maxx">tc-maxx</a>, <a href="https://github.com/henfri">henfri</a>, <a href="https://github.com/MariusSchiffer">MariusSchiffer</a> and of course <a href="https://github.com/oyooyo">oyooyo</a> for their brillant work!

-Took tc-maxx/Rop09 last update that was posted here: https://www.mikrocontroller.net/topic/458856#6650683
+Took Rop09/tc-maxx last update that was posted here: https://www.mikrocontroller.net/topic/458856#6650683 and here https://github.com/tc-maxx/esp32-keyble

 Fiddled around a bit to get it to run more stable.